-- Provides assessment and psychotherapy services to Veterans from inpatient Medicine and Surgery wards, outpatient Primary Care teams, or outpatient specialty clinics.
+- Provides assessment and psychotherapy services to Veterans from outpatient Primary Care teams and outpatient specialty clinics.

 - Includes services to help veterans stop smoking or lose weight, cope with medical illnesses, follow their physician’s medical instructions, and manage stress better.

 - Provides strategies for managing short-term or long-term pain without or in addition to using pain medications.

 - Treatment strategies may include the use of biofeedback, relaxation, supportive counseling, and/or psychotherapy in either an individual or a group format.

 - Evaluates and treats veterans who are addicted to alcohol or other drugs.